srcolinas/srcolinas.github.io/content/json-parser.md

 type Token = JsonSyntax | str | bool | int | float | None
 # [...]
 ```
-Let's add tests to `tests/test_parser.py` so that we check our `parse` function:
+Now add tests to `tests/test_parser.py` so that we check our `parse` function:
-1. Can handle scalar types:
+1. Can handle all scalar types:
 2. Raises `ValueError` when new possible tokens are given in wrong order.
 3. Handles object with multiple key value pairs.